Winnie Harlow Stuns In Skimpy Bikini While Slurping Noodles In New Instagram Share

 Winnie Harlow is once again setting the internet on fire.
-The Victoria’s Secret model left her 8.1 million followers speechless as she shared a new smoking hot image to her Instagram on Wednesday, August 5.
+The Victoria’s Secret model left her 8.1 million followers speechless as she shared a new smoking-hot image to Instagram on Wednesday, August 5.

 The mesmerizing black-and-white shot featured Winnie seductively slurping noodles as she gave a flirty look to the camera.
 The model could be seen sitting comfortably on a sofa.
 Her incredibly long dreadlocks cascaded down her back while a few loose strands grazed her shoulder.
 She wowed in a stunning two-piece patterned bikini.
 However, the color of the swimwear wasn’t visible due to the black-and-white nature of the image.